 for all $g' \in G$.

-\defn{2.5.2} The set of all left-invariant vector fields (a vector space) denoted as $L(G)$ together with the Lie bracket $[\cdot,\cdot]$ i.e. $\left(L(G),[\cdot,\cdot]\right)$ is known as the {\it Lie algebra} of $G$\footnote{Remark 2.4.4 is crucial here.}.
+\defn{2.5.2} The set of all left-invariant vector fields---forming a vector space that is denoted as $L(G)$---together with the Lie bracket $[\cdot,\cdot]$ i.e. $\left(L(G),[\cdot,\cdot]\right)$ is known as the {\it Lie algebra} of $G$\footnote{Remark 2.4.4 is crucial here.}.